seanrmilligan/QueueView/README.md

 ## Status
 - [x] Show metadata about the specified queue in the default connection `qv status -q <queue-name>`
 - [x] Show metadata about the specified queue in the specified connection `qv status -c <connection-name> -q <queue-name>`
-- [x] Show metadata about the specified subscription in the default topic and default connection `qv status -s <subscription-name>`
-- [x] Show metadata about the specified subscription in the default topic and specified connection `qv status -c <connection-name> -s <subscription-name>`
 - [x] Show metadata about the specified subscription in the specified topic and specified connection `qv status -c <connection-name> -t <topic-name> -s <subscription-name>`